JulioCandela1993/BDRP_DistributedGraphs/1.Hadoop/README.md

 hdfs dfs -chmod -R 777 /user/bdrp
 ```

-* Add a file from an external source (In this example we connect with Java to the port previously specified hdfs://127.0.0.1:9000
+* Add a file from an external source (In this example we connect with Java to the port previously specified hdfs://127.0.0.1:9000).
+Code extracted from a previous lab of a BDMA course

 <p align="center"><img src="img/java.png" alt="NAT" width="70%" height="70%" class="center" ></p>